Janice Lincoln: Fictional character biography

+Janice Lincoln meets Electro (Francine Frye) where she states that she is offering her membership.
+Janice learned how Francine got her powers as Janice tells her that she is Tombstone's daughter.
+Janice states that they are building an organization that values and respects the female contributions to the side of evil.
+Janice introduces Francine to the rest of the Sinister Syndicate, consisting of Lady Octopus, Scorpia, Trapstr, and White Rabbit.

+During the "Gang War" storyline, Beetle and the Sinister Syndicate battle the other gangs of New York for control of territory after Shotgun shoots Tombstone.
+Following Madame Masque's defeat, Beetle leaves New York City.

 Powers and abilities

-The Beetle suit grants superhuman strength and durability, allows the wearer to fly and stick to walls.
-Janice's armor seems to be loosely based on the armor designed by the Tinkerer for Abe Jenkins after his original Beetle armor was destroyed by Iron Man.
+Janice Lincoln possesses a Beetle suit that grants her superhuman strength, durability, and the ability to fly and stick to walls.
+Her armor seems to be loosely based on the armor designed by the Tinkerer for Abe Jenkins after his original Beetle armor was destroyed by Iron Man.
 However, the Zemo/Fixer costume does not seem to have the electro-byte offensive capability or the internal battle computer of Jenkins' suit.
 In her initial appearance, she uses military-grade weaponry to ambush Bucky and the Black Widow.

 Reception

-Critical reception
+Critical response

-Brandon Zachary of CBR.com referred to Janice Lincoln as one of the "best new Spider-Man villains of the 21st century," asserting, "A surprisingly pragmatic but ambitious character, Beetle is the most charming new Spider-Man villain in years."